 - DPS provides AIG services that are determined by the number of qualified staff in a given school.

-- DPS provides training in AIG programs, strategies, and methods for teachers who work with AIG students.
+- DPS provides professional development in AIG programs, strategies, and methods for teachers who work with AIG students.

 Back to top